daixiwen/hdl-register-wizard/README.md

 ### Linux

-The application requires WebKitGTK and the xdo library Most Linux distributions install WebKitGTK by default, and the xdo library is usually installed with a package called xdo-tool.
+The application requires WebKitGTK and the xdo library.
+Most Linux distributions install WebKitGTK by default, and the xdo library is usually installed with a package called xdo-tool.

 ## Installation